Ayush19-01/GCI-Reverse-WHOIS/README.md

 ## Uses of Reverse WHOIS:

-1. Reverse Whois can be used to identify potential trademark infringements by searching for all domains registered by a known offender.
+1. Reverse WHOIS can be used to identify potential trademark infringements by searching for all domains registered by a known offender.

-2. Comapnies can track their companies domain name portfolio over time to identify new domains registered by users in your organisation.
+2. Companies can track their companies domain name portfolio over time to identify new domains registered by users in your organisation.

 3. Companies can onduct research on domain names owned by competitors to gain a competitive advantage.